HyperEpsilon/obsidian-templater-scripts/item-selector/ItemSelector - Documentation.md

 ### 0.4
 - Added `countOffset` — 0 based offset to increase the displayed index
 - Added a new type of configuration.
-Now, if the `listData` list is made of objects, they can have specific keys associated with them which change the way the `ItemSelector` handles then when selected.
+Now, if the `listData` list is made of objects, they can have specific per-item keys associated with them which change the way the `ItemSelector` handles them when selected.
 	- Currently supported: `[name, keepWhenSelected, askForCount]`
 - Added `countName` — Modifies the display text when asking for count, "enter the number of {countName} of ..."
 	- Can be used to enter point values or other numbers

+### 0.5
+- Added `countShown` — Allows the user to hide the count (1st, 2nd, …) in the display